Determinant and Pfaffian formulas for particle annihilation: Pairwise coalescence and Pfaffians

 \subsubsection{Characterizing pairwise coalescence}

 The event ``all $k$ consecutive pairs have coalesced'' is equivalent to ``every final heir has even multiplicity.''
 For the forward direction: each required pair contributes two original particles to the heir that absorbed it; if all pairs are absorbed, every heir's multiplicity is even.
-For the converse: if every final heir has even multiplicity, then every original particle has merged with at least one other; since particles can only merge with neighbors and the consecutive pairing accounts for all $n = 2k$ particles, each pair must have coalesced.
+For the converse, suppose every final heir has even multiplicity.
+By the consecutive collision property (\Cref{def:planar}) particles merge only with neighbors, so each heir represents a contiguous block of original indices, and even multiplicity makes every block even in length.
+The block boundaries therefore fall at even positions, so no boundary separates a consecutive pair $\{2i-1, 2i\}$: each such pair lies in a single heir and has coalesced.